nzare/BlackScholesModelinR/README.md

 # Black Scholes Option Pricing Model
-### A project on implementing Black Scholes Model in R as a part of course Applied Stochastic Process
+### A project on implementing Black Scholes Model in R

 The Black-Scholes formula is often used in the finance sector to estimate option prices.